angrykoala/node-wizardry-book/chapter1.md

 >
 > **nodejs.org**

 So, in a nutshell, Node.js is a fancy JavaScript interpreter with C++/OS bindings through the [Node API](https://nodejs.org/api/) and a kick-ass package manager glued together.

-This allows you to execute your lovely JS code in your computer \(just like if you were using Python or Ruby\) without a Browser \(or a DOM tree\).
-The API allows you to access to the usual OS features, such as read-write files with JavaScript.
+This environment allows you to execute your "lovely" JS code in your computer \(just like if you were using Python or Ruby\) without a Browser \(or a DOM tree\).
+The API allows you to access to the usual OS features, such as reading-writiting files with JavaScript.

 Before embarking in the beauties of Node, it is highly recommended to know a bit of JavaScript.

 ## Two for the price of one

-When installing Node.js, you usually get a 2x1 offer, as you get two separate programs which, along with your favourite text editor and a terminal, will compose your development environtment, no nasty IDEs or weird libraries.
+When installing Node.js, you usually get a 2x1 offer, as you get two separate programs which, along with your favourite text editor and a terminal, will compose your development environtment, no nasty IDE or weird libraries.

 ### Node